snigui/projectgame/README.md

 **PROJECT DEMO VIDEO** : https://youtu.be/j1F4fHQDVAA

-snigdham did frontend, half of backend, server and testing.

-hchien2 dropped out from making the game.

-isabeloj worked on displaying player name on frontend.

-xye4 pushed once with a backend that doesn't work.

- >> xye4 and hchien2 didn't show up for the demo either.
+ >> xye4 and hchien2 didn't show up for the demo.

-please take a look at git commit history for solid evidence. thank you very much.